elte-nlp/elte-nlp-course/lecture_source/nlp_11-ir.md

 ## Inverted Index cont.

-- Posting lists are variable-length vectors, typically sorted by __docuemnt ID__, to make __merging posting lists__ easier in case of a query
+- Posting lists are variable-length vectors, typically sorted by __document ID__, to make __merging posting lists__ easier in case of a query

 ![Image from @stanford](figures/postings.png){width=85%}